qucode1/hackernews-react-apollo/README.md

 - every once in a while there is a SyntaxError on the server, even the playground will give the same error then on the default FeedQuery
-- possibly connected to problem 4, seems to be more frequent after getting that error
+- possibly connected to rebuild after changing code in dev mode
 - weirdly seems to fix itself after a certan amount of time

     ```javascript